 Why the law changed & breach notification advice

 It also helps to consider what motivated the HIPAA modifications.
-Data loss has become more common recently as data has migrated to new technologies, according to Wieland, who says it’s reasonable that the regulatory changes were made.
+Data loss has become more common recently as data has migrated to new technologies, according to Wieland, who says it’s reasonable to make the regulatory changes.
 He also thinks that the OCR didn’t think people were being careful enough under the old language.
-He notes that the new focus on individual harm is much more hard and subjective, trumping the previous, objective focus on data compromise.
+He notes that the new focus on individual harm is more complex and subjective, trumping the previous, objective focus on data compromise.

 Wieland also recommends sending out notices in the event of a breach.
-His argument is that breaches are subject to accounting.
+He argues that breaches are subject to accounting.
 If someone wants to look at the accounting, and they see that you had a breach and did not send out notifications, you will be in a terrible legal position – which he describes as “‘deep doodoo.’”

 Finding a strong business associate for healthcare hosting

-The above tips are great advice for healthcare providers to consider the way in which PHI is handled at their office.
-While we make our healthcare clients’ data completely private and secure, all information on our HIPAA compliant systems is provided transparently, so that you can understand the exact protections in place and oversee your data from every angle.
-Check out our HIPAA Compliant Hosting plans today and also consider one of our Cloud Hosting options.
+The above tips are great advice for healthcare providers to consider how PHI is handled at their office.
+While we make our healthcare clients’ data completely private and secure, all information on our HIPAA compliant systems is provided transparently so that you can understand the exact protections in place and oversee your data from every angle.
+Check out our HIPAA Compliant Hosting plans today and also consider one of our VPS Hosting options.